pduranti/mercadolibre.github.com/_posts/guide/for-sellers/manage-listing/2012-05-06-update-item.markdown

 You can modify any item attribute by sending a PUT message to the Items API.

-Just, send a JSON describing the attributes you want to modify, here there is an example in which the item title is changed for a more descriptive one:
+Just send a JSON describing the attributes you want to modify.
+Below is an example in which the item title is changed for a more descriptive one:

 <pre class="terminal">